implico/sass-core/README.md

 $sc-design-breakpoints: (mobile: 600px);
 ```

 In this case, all units for `mobile`, including font-vw, will be calculated according to this size.
-If you don't set any of the design breakpoint (e.g `desktop`), the mixins fallback to the default breakpoints.
+If you don't set a particular design breakpoint (e.g `desktop`), the mixins fallback to the default breakpoints.

 ### Grids